Law reform in other jurisdictions

 Submissions have closed for the Commission’s review of serious road crime offences.

 Submissions to the review of the Anti-Discrimination Act 1977 (NSW), are currently being reviewed.
+A consultation paper will be released and further consultations will take place in the first half of 2025.

 Queensland Law Reform Commission5 September 2024: The QLRC has commenced a review on non-fatal strangulation.
 A consultation paper will be published in mid-2025.
 It will include questions for consultation and ask for submissions.
 The final report with recommendations will be given to the Government by 30 September 2025.